JustFixNYC/tenants2/README.md

 To run the front-end Node/TypeScript tests, use:

 ```
-npm test
+yarn test
 ```

-You can also use `npm run test:watch` to have Jest continuously watch the front-end tests for changes and re-run them as needed.
+You can also use `yarn test:watch` to have Jest continuously watch the front-end tests for changes and re-run them as needed.